Al Vos, Collegiate Professor

 I’ve been at Binghamton University since fall 1970.
 During that time I’ve held several key roles, including undergraduate director of the English Department; chair of the Binghamton University Faculty Senate; chair of the Faculty Senate’s Education Policy and Priorities Committee; Senator and member of the Executive Committee of the SUNY Faculty Senate; and campus scholarship coordinator.

-I became Faculty Master of Hinman College in fall 1998.
+I became collegiate professor (formerly known as faculty master) of Hinman College in fall 1998.

-How do you describe the Faculty Master’s role?
+How do you describe the collegiate professor’s role?

 Is your relationship with your students inside the classroom different from your relationship with them within Hinman?